merenlab/merenlab.org/data/2017_Delmont_et_al_SAR11_SAAVs/index.md

 done
 ```

-This process has resulted in 103 sorted and indexed BAM files that describe the mapping of more than one 30 billion short reads to scaffolds contained in the FASTA file `SAR11-isolates.fa`.
+This process has resulted in 103 sorted and indexed BAM files that describe the mapping of more than 30 billion short reads to scaffolds contained in the FASTA file `SAR11-isolates.fa`.

 ### Profiling the mapping results with anvi'o